goncalo-oliveira/faas-typescript-template/README.md

 This project offers templates for [OpenFaaS](https://www.openfaas.com) that make use of Node and TypeScript.
 All templates use Node 14 and of-watchdog so you can have full control over the HTTP context.

+> NOTICE: I've stopped using OpenFaaS and as such, I'm no longer maintaining this project.
+I've moved all my workloads to [Knative](https://knative.dev/docs/) and [JustFaaS](https://github.com/justfaas/justfaas), which don't require the usage of templates.

 ## Installing the template

 Just pull the template with the faas CLI.